Somni: History

 For the next five years, Zabala worked on reopening Somni with new investment partners, with the intention of opening it in 2023.
-However, it wasn't until November 24, 2024, that it was reopened.
-On June 25, 2025, at the presentation gala for the US edition of the 2025 Michelin Guide in Sacramento, it was announced that the Somni restaurant had received three stars just seven months after its reopening.
+However, it wasn't until November 24, 2024 that it reopened.
+On June 25, 2025, at the presentation gala for the California edition of the 2025 Michelin Guide, Somni received three stars just seven months after its reopening.
 Somni and Providence in Hollywood were simultaneously the first restaurants in Greater Los Angeles to be awarded three Michelin stars.